 IV.B.6.b.1.iii Use the space below to describe activities and actions taken to support the requirement of yearly inspection and cleaning of all catch basins (a lesser frequency of inspection based on at least two consecutive years of operational data indicating the system does not require annual cleaning might be acceptable).
 Evaluate appropriateness and effectiveness of this requirement.
-Total # of CBs within regulated area (including SRPW and TMDL areas):2,852 Total # of CBs inspected in 2015:420 Total # of CBs cleaned in 2015:420 % of Total:15% Quantity of sand/debris collected by cleaning of catch basins: 1619 tons of debris for both catch basin cleaning and street sweeping.
-Location used for the disposal of debris: Rhode Island Resource Recovery Do you use an electronic tool (e.g. GIS, database, spreadsheet) to track the inspections and cleaning of catch basins? annual report. cleaned.
+Total # of CBs within regulated area (including SRPW and TMDL areas): of CBs inspected in 2018: 1458 % of Total inspected: 51 of CBs cleaned in 2018: 1458 % of Total cleaned: 51 Quantity of sand/debris collected by cleaning of catch basins: 642.25 tons (total from street sweeping and Catch Basin Cleaning) Location used for the disposal of debris: Rhode Island Resource Recovery Do you use an electronic tool (e.g. GIS, database, spreadsheet) to track the inspections and cleaning of catch basins? annual report. cleaned.
 Certa regularly.
-A ma Public Works I without clerica 40% of the Cit The program consists of cleaning the catch basins using a grid system to track the catch basins that have been a portions of the City, specifically the low-lying areas of the developed portions of the City, are cleaned more ap showing catch basins inspected and cleaned is attached to this annual report.
-Due to turnover within the Department and a staff shortage in the Engineering Department (currently reduced to two staff members and I/administrative support), employees were not able to inspect and clean all catch basins in 2015 (approximately y area was inspected - see Map).
-A combined 1,619 tons of material was collected through the street sweeping in cleaning activities in 2015.
+A ma 642.25 tons of The City has developed an annual catch basin cleaning program.
+A summary of the program was attached to the Year 3 annual report.
+The program consists of cleaning the catch basins using a grid system to track the catch basins that have been cleaned.
+Certain portions of the City, specifically the low-lying areas of the developed portions of the City, are cleaned more regularly.
+A map showing the catch basins that were inspected and cleaned is attached to this annual report.
+A combined 642.25 tons of material was collected through the street sweeping and catch basin cleaning activities in 2018 (see attached sweeping tonnage for 2018, Attachment 17).
 The Engineering Department is responsible for the completion of this goal.
-Use the space below to describe activities and actions taken to minimize erosion of road shoulders and have sidewalk owner or muni municipal emp that are found roadside ditches by requiring stabilization of those areas.
-Evaluate appropriateness and effectiveness of this ble goal was completed in the SWMPP development process.
-In the City, most of the roadways are curbed and s.
+IV.B.6.b.1.iv Use the space below to describe activities and actions taken to minimize erosion of road shoulders and roadside ditches by requiring stabilization of those areas.
+Evaluate appropriateness and effectiveness of this requirement.
+This measurable goal was completed in the SWMPP development process.
+In the City, most of the roadways are curbed and have sidewalks.
 Any roadway with a shoulder or ditch in need of repair is immediately addressed.
-It is usually a property cipal employee that notifies the Engineering Department of a problem.
-Inspections during road work by loyees are an appropriate way of observing any erosion of road side shoulders and ditches.
-Erosive conditions are treated with loam and seed.
-No repairs to road shoulders and roadside ditches were made in 2015.
-Erosive be corrected when discovered, which is effective in preventing further erosion.
-The DPW is responsible for the IV.B.6.b.1.v Use the space below to describe activities and actions taken to identify and report known discharges causing scouring at outfall pipes or outfalls with excessive sedimentation, for the Department to determine on a case-by-case basis if the scouring or sedimentation is a significant and continuous source of sediments.
-Evaluate appropriateness and effectiveness of this requirement. f scouring or excessive sedimentation was determined in 2015.
-The system mapping previously described tial inspection of outfalls to create a priority list for future years.
-The DPW is responsible for the completion of
+It is usually a property owner or municipal employee that notifies the Engineering Department of a problem.
+Inspections during road work by municipal employees are an appropriate way of observing any erosion of road side shoulders and ditches.
+Erosive conditions that are found are treated with loam and seed.
+No repairs to road shoulders and roadside ditches were made in 2018.
+Erosive conditions will be corrected when discovered, which is effective in preventing further erosion.
+The DPW is responsible for the completion of this goal.
+IV.B.6.b.1.v Use the space below to describe activities and actions taken to identify and report known discharges causing scouring at outfall pipes or outfalls with excessive sedimentation, for the Department to determine on a case- by-case basis if the scouring or sedimentation is a significant and continuous source of sediments.
+Evaluate appropriateness and effectiveness of this requirement.
+No evidence o goal. f scouring or excessive sedimentation was found in 2018.
+The DPW is responsible for the completion of this